 Persian Cat Grooming - Persian Cat Conditioning

 If your kitty is on a healthy diet and you are using good grooming products- no conditioning should really be required.
-The health of the animal will show up in the feel, look and shine of the coat.
-If you find that you do need to condition your cat, you can find instructions for doing so in the FREE e-paper on cat shampoos and conditioners below:
+The health of the animal will show up in the texture, look, and shine of the coat.
+If you find that you do need to condition your cat, you can find instructions for doing so in Purrinlot's FREE report on cat shampoos and conditioners below:

 - Too much corn or corn products in a diet will leave the cats coat harsh to the touch- dry and brittle and slow growing.

 - Too many oils will leave blackheads- chin ache and grease on the skin and will increase stud tail.

 - The proper diet includes meat as the first item on the label- not a meat byproduct or corn.

 - The proper diet should not need supplements.

 However, if your cats coat is dry and brittle- then it requires moisture and repair.
 The first step is fixing the diet.
 It will take about 6 months to go from the cycle of a poor coat to a healthy coat.
 More on fixing the diet will be explained in the later grooming course lessons.
 The second step is to put moisture back into the fur via a good cat conditioner.
 Here is what I recommend you try:

 Hot Oils- use the hot oils as per your cats coat as detailed in the above report